Preface: Changes to Flickr and Google Photos

-On November 1, Flickr changed its free tier: it no longer offers 1 TB of free storage since January 8, 2019 and users can only upload 1000 photos and videos for free.
-And another new change brings a more tight limitation: starting from February 5, 2019, Flickr starts to delete photos which are beyond 1000-photo limit (It will delete the oldest one first).
-That is to say, free users will lose their files when their accounts reach 1000 photos.
+On November 1, Flickr changed its free tier: it no longer offers 1 TB of free storage since January 8, 2019, and users can only upload at most 1000 photos and videos for free.
+Another new change brings a more tight limitation: starting from February 5, 2019, Flickr will start to delete photos that are beyond the 1000-photo limit (It will delete the oldest one first).
+That is to say, free users will lose their photos when their accounts store more than 1000 photos.

-However, it is safe to say that nobody wants to lose his or her files under Flikr accounts at all.
-So users are trying hard to find ways to copy Flickr to a new destination storage.
-Under such a circumstance, it quickly comes to most people’s minds that Google Photos is a wonderful alternative among a number of clouds.
-The following part will explain the reasons.
+However, it is safe to say that nobody wants to lose his or her photos and videos under Flikr accounts at all.
+So, users try hard to find ways to move photos from Flickr to Google Photos and other new cloud storage services.
+Under such a circumstance, it quickly comes to most people’s minds that Google Photos is a wonderful substitute among several clouds.

-Since you select Google Photos as an alternative, it’s a question on how to migrate photos from Flickr to Google Photos.
+Since you select Google Photos as a substitute, it’s a question of how to migrate photos from Flickr to Google Photos with ease.

 Step 1: Go to the official website of Flickr and log in.

 Step 2: Click the colorful icon in the top right corner and select “Settings” in the dropdown menu.

 Step 3: Move to the “Personal Information” interface and click on the “Request my Flickr data” button in the “Your Flickr Data” selection.

 Step 4: Choose the zip file of "Photos and videos" to download to your local storage.